4ms/stm32mp1-baremetal/README.md

 git clone https://github.com/4ms/stm32mp1-baremetal
 ```

-On macOS, you may need to install gsed and set your PATH to use it instead of
+On macOS, if you intend to compile U-Boot, you may need to install gsed and set
-sed.
-This is needed for building U-Boot.
-See Caveats section in `brew info
+your PATH to use it instead of sed.
+This is only needed for building U-Boot.
-gnu-sed` for details.
+See Caveats section in `brew info gnu-sed` for details.

 ```
-# MacOS only:
+# MacOS only, if you intend to build U-Boot:
 brew install gnu-sed
 export PATH="/usr/local/opt/gnu-sed/libexec/gnubin:$PATH"`  ##or add it to your .zshrc/.bashrc
 ```